• Skip to primary navigation

 Are peaches a no no for dubias being gutloaded for leopard geckos?

-I’ve never heard that.
-If leopard geckos can eat peaches directly, I imagine they could also eat them second hand, as they would with a gutloaded feeder.
+We’ve never heard that.
+If leopard geckos can eat peaches directly, they can probably also eat them secondhand as they would with a feeder insect gut loaded with peaches.

 DRD;